Confidential Legal Memorandum

 • Defense handled by Paul Rosen, then taken over by Andrew DeFalco

-• Seven years of litigation designed to drain resources
+• Seven years of litigation designed to drain our resources

 • Refuses to honor C-PACE pass-through obligations during proceedings